sourcegraph/sourcegraph-public-snapshot/doc/admin/config/index.md

 # Site configuration

-There are 2 types of site configuration for a Sourcegraph instance:

-- [Critical configuration](../config/critical_config.md): external URL, user authentication, etc.
+> NOTE: In Sourcegraph v3.11 the management console and critical configuration were removed and all properties moved into the site configuration.
+If you are using an older version of Sourcegraph, consider looking at the [critical configuration](critical_config.md).
+See the [migration notes for Sourcegraph v3.11+](../migration/3_11.md) for more information.

 - [Site configuration](../config/site_config.md)

-(Site admins can also configure [external services](../external_service/index.md), such as GitHub and GitLab, and the [Nginx HTTP server](../nginx.md).)
+- [External service configuration](../external_service/index.md) (GitHub, GitLab, and the [Nginx HTTP server](../nginx.md).)

 ## Common tasks